-2.1 Basis of preparation
+2.1.
+Basis of preparation

-The financial statements of the Company have been prepared in accordance with International Financial Reporting Standards (IFRS), as adopted by the European Union (EU), and the requirements of the Cyprus Companies Law, Cap.
+The financial statements of the Company have been prepared in accordance with International Financial Reporting Standards (IFRS) and IFRS Interpretations Committee (IFRS IC) applicable to companies reporting under IFRS as adopted by European Union (EU) and the requirements of the Cyprus Companies Law, Cap.
 113.

-These financial statements are the separate financial statements.
+These financial statements are the separate (stand-alone) financial statements.
 The Company has not prepared consolidated financial statements as the exemption from consolidation in paragraph 4(a) of IFRS10 'Consolidated Financial Statements', has been used.
-The Company's ultimate parent Dimand SA, a Company incorporated in Greece produced consolidated financial statements available for public use that comply with International Financial Reporting Standards as issued by the IASB.
+The Company's ultimate parent Dimand S.A., a Company incorporated in Greece, produced consolidated financial statements available for public use that comply with International Financial Reporting Standards as issued by the IASB.
 These consolidated financial statements can be obtained from www.dimand.gr.

-2.2 Going Concern Considerations
+2.2.
+Going Concern Considerations